 Rain barrels need to be cleaned often, as they grow all kinds of slimy stuff.
 They can also get clogged up, and that’s a real pain in the butt to deal with.
 And unless they are very large containers, the potential for gravity fed watering is pretty pathetic.
 There just isn’t enough pressure from a small barrel.

 Besides, in order to have enough water stored to make a difference, you’d need quite a lot of barrels.
 And those barrels would be taking up good growing space!
 Better to just store the water in the ground using swales.

 Anatomy of a swale

 A swale can be many different sizes, but is generally from 2 to 6 feet wide, depending on where it is being use.
 For an urban lot, a small swale is probably plenty.
 But if you have a large property, go for those big swales.

 A swale is dug on contour.
 This will ensure that it is level all along it’s length.
 And that is very important, as it ensures that the water soaks in evenly.
 If the swale is lower at one end, or lower in the middle somewhere, all the water will flow there.
 This totally defeats the purpose of spreading water over the landscape.
 So make sure that the bottom of your swale is level all the way along.

 The soil that you dig out of your swale goes on the downhill side.
 This is called a berm.
-You should plant your berm right away, with plants that will hold the soil together and add fertility.
-Legumes are often used.
+You should plant your berm right away, with cover crop plants that will hold the soil together and add fertility.

 Generally speaking, a swale is twice as wide as it is deep.
 So if you want to dig a 2-foot wide swale for your yard, dig it 1 foot deep, on contour, with the berm on the downhill side.
 If you dig a swale that is 6 feet wide, make it 3 feet deep.
 (See illustration below)